 - Healthy diet

 However, an article written in the Neuroscience Bulletin begs to disagree with the idea that there are no Alzheimer’s Treatments.
 A team of scientists found certain vitamins not only reduce Alzheimer’s symptoms, but also can reverse the disease.
+Scientists are talking about Vitamin B and Alzheimers like they may have found something very important

 The Mental Decline